nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Records a borrowing activity.
 You need to do so whenever a reader borrows a book.

-Format: `borrow b/BOOKNAME r/READERNAME`
+Format: `borrow bc/BARCODE r/READERNAME`

 **:information_source: Notes:**
 * Refer to [Records' Command Parameters](#records-command-parameters) for more details about each parameter.
 * Lets the reader with the specified name READERNAME borrow the book specified by name BOOKNAME.

 Example Use:
-* `borrow b/The Old Man And The Sea r/Alex` records a rental entry that reader whose name is Alex borrowed a book which name is The Old Man and the Sea
+* `borrow bc/1000000000 r/Alex` records a rental entry that reader whose name is Alex borrowed a copy of The Old Man And The Sea which barcode is 1000000000

 More Examples:
-* `borrow b/Cloud Atlas r/Bernice` records that Bernice borrowed a copy of Cloud Atlas
+* `borrow bc/1234567890125 r/Bernice` records that Bernice borrowed a copy of Cloud Atlas which barcode is 1234567890125

-* `borrow b/The Hobbit r/Charlotte` records that Charlotte borrowed a copy of The Hobbit
+* `borrow bc/1000000001 r/Charlotte` records that Charlotte borrowed a copy of The Hobbit which barcode is 1000000001

 Steps:
 1. Type `borrow` in the _Command Box_.
-2. Type `b/BOOKNAME` where `BOOKNAME` is to be replaced by actual book name
+2. Type `bc/BARCODE` where `BARCODE` is to be replaced by actual barcode
 3. Type `r/READERNAME` where `READERNAME` is the reader borrowing the book

 Notes: